unironically/scopegraph-rags/CircularSilver/LM/README.md

 ### Resolution of `x`

 **NOTE:** The resolution below and in the spec makes use of a function `minRef` that I have not defined yet.
 The purpose of this function is to take a list of `Res` nodes and filter out those that are not in the minimal path set, with respect to the LM label ordering.
 This is the same as the `minref` used in the Statix specs.
+It's type as I've been using is `[Scope] ::= [Res]`.

 #### DFA
 ```